 Successful customer experience (CX) programs require strong executive commitment.
 And industry research reveals that today’s business leaders do cite the value of CX.
+This is good news for your CX initiative.
 In an in-depth study of more than 400 executives, Harvard Business Review researchers found that:

 - 53% said CX provides competitive advantage

 - 45% listed CX as a top strategic imperative